mbovingfred/Mobile-VR-Room-Decoration-App/README.md

 * Unit3D
 * Google VR
 # Demo (Video)
-Here's a video of me using the app with a cardboad headset https://www.youtube.com/watch?v=TfI7_k2u_jE
+Here's a video of me running the app in a Samsung Galaxy s6 and a cardboad headset https://www.youtube.com/watch?v=TfI7_k2u_jE